 Tailings are a by-product of mining, consisting of the processed rock or soil left over from the separation of the commodities of value from the rock or soil within which they occur.
 If not managed responsibly, tailings can pose potential risks to human health and safety, the environment, infrastructure, and to mining companies themselves.
 Responsible tailings management is essential to minimizing and mitigating these risks.

-One of the many strengths of the tailings management component of TSM is that it reflects experience gained by MAC and MAC members over the more than 20 years since the release of the first edition of the Tailings Guide in 1998.
-Since that first edition, the tailings management component of TSM has continued to evolve and improve, reflecting experience gained, improved knowledge, and the global evolution of best practices for responsible tailings management.
+MAC has played a leading role in tailings management for more than two decades.
+Tailings management is integral to the Towards Sustainable Mining (TSM) initiative.
+Since the first edition of the Tailings Guide in 1998, the tailings management component of TSM has continued to evolve and improve, reflecting experience gained, improved knowledge, and the global evolution of best practices for responsible tailings management.

 (Click to enlarge)